Pair of Galaxies NGC 2444/5

 Finder Chart

 The pair of galaxies NGC 2444/5 is located in the rather inconspicuous constellation Lynx.
 The two ~7 mag stars roughly 0.5° north of this pair help with alignment of the telescope.
-The best time for observation is in the months from November through April, when it is highest in the sky.
+The best time for observation is in the months from November to April, when it is highest in the sky.

 Finder Chart Pair of Galaxies NGC 2444/5